-Amanda Billings was named Interim Vice President for Development in February 2012.
+Amanda Billings was named Vice President for Development in November 2014.
 She leads UT Southwestern Medical Center’s philanthropic strategies, which allow the Medical Center to continue to conduct world-class research, educate tomorrow’s health care leaders, and deliver quality patient care.
-Previously, Ms. Billings was Director of Development Communications at UT Southwestern, where she was highly involved in launching the Building the Future of Medicine campaign underway for the construction of the new William P. Clements Jr. University Hospital.
+Previously, Ms. Billings was Interim Vice President for Development and Director of Development Communications at UT Southwestern, where she was highly involved in the Building the Future of Medicine campaign to support the construction of the new William P. Clements Jr. University Hospital.
 Before joining UT Southwestern in 2010, Ms. Billings spent 13 years leading communication and marketing efforts for the American Red Cross, both regionally and nationally.
 She holds a bachelor’s degree in political science from Austin College in Sherman, Texas, and has done graduate work in English literature at the University of North Texas.

 Ruben E. Esquivel